harrygr/op-website/content/style/suit-marks-and-spencer-tee-autograph.md

 - https://78.media.tumblr.com/8d84f955c29fc70843d2797547ec2f17/tumblr_oxeq0r7p1O1rhrm24o4_1280.jpg

 ---
+This week i have gone for a more formal look with this navy suit from Marks and Spencer.
+However i have dressed it down with a plain white tee from David Gandys range for Autograph, and completed it with the Gold Padlock Pendant from Serge DeNimes.
+Glasses are bespoke from Tom Davies, and the bro suede desert boots are from Frank Wright.
+The suit is a nice single breasted slim fit, this contemporary cut allows you to work this dressed down suit look.

-Suit - Marks and Spencer
+SUIT - Marks and Spencer

-  Tee - Autograph
+TEE - Autograph

-  Jewellery - Serge DeNimes
+JEWELLERY - Serge DeNimes

-  Shoes - Frank Wright
+SHOES - Frank Wright